danielfdickinson/hugo-new-oldnew-mashup/exampleSite/content/siteentry/privacy.md

 average lengths of visit, errors generated, and similar information).
 No other potentially personally identifying information is gathered during the visit, and the logs are periodically rotated.
-The aggregate data gathered from the logs is kept for some years, however.
+The aggregate data gathered from the logs is regularly purged as well.

+The site logs are created and maintained by the hosting service, so is a third party outside the site operator's control.

 ## No cloud-connected analytics